Parkchanjun/Parkchanjun.github.io/index.md

 Year | Place | Contents
 :-----:|-------|-------
-2024.01 | Defense Agency for Technology and Quality (DTaQ)  |  Upstage LLM One Pager 2024.01 | National Library of Korea  |  Upstage LLM One Pager 2023.12 | Ministry of Science and ICT - Data Utilization Council  |  Upstage LLM One Pager 2023.12 | [Seoul Metropolitan Office of Education-AI & Digital Education Conference](https://sites.google.com/kdai.re.kr/2023/%ED%99%88?authuser=0) |  Reset Moment by Large Language Model
+2024.01 | Defense Agency for Technology and Quality (DTaQ)  |  Current State of Artificial Intelligence (AI) and Its Application Strategies in the Defense Sector
+2024.01 | National Library of Korea  |  Upstage LLM One Pager 2023.12 | Ministry of Science and ICT - Data Utilization Council  |  Upstage LLM One Pager 2023.12 | [Seoul Metropolitan Office of Education-AI & Digital Education Conference](https://sites.google.com/kdai.re.kr/2023/%ED%99%88?authuser=0) |  Reset Moment by Large Language Model